 National Gardening Day - What to Know About It

 Gardening is an activity that can be enjoyed by people of various ages, all the way from kids to adults.
 It can be done alone or with friends and family and can be as simple or complex as one wishes, depending on how colorful or full you want to have your garden.
-Plants and flowers in different color arrays are the best way of enhancing and beautifying your garden.
+Plants and flowers in different color arrays are the best way to enhance and beautify your garden.
 Additionally, gardening can also provide a sense of accomplishment and satisfaction, as well as a connection to the natural world.

 History of National Gardening Day